Patrick Mago: 2020

+Mago joined South Sydney and made 12 appearances for the club in the 2020 NRL season.

+Wigan Warriors

+2021

-On 15 July 2021, it was reported that he had signed for Wigan in the Super League on a three-year deal for the 2022 season.
+On 15 July 2021, he had signed for Wigan in the Super League on a three-year deal for the 2022 season.

-2022 & 2023
+2022

 On 28 May 2022, Mago played for Wigan in their Challenge Cup final victory over Huddersfield.
 Mago made 31 appearances for Wigan throughout the 2022 Super League season including the clubs upset semi-final loss against Leeds.

+2023

 On 14 October 2023, Mago played in Wigan's 2023 Super League Grand Final victory over the Catalans Dragons.

 2024

 On 24 February, Mago played in Wigan's 2024 World Club Challenge final victory over Penrith.

 On 8 June, Mago played in Wigan's 2024 Challenge Cup final victory over Warrington from the interchange bench.

 On 6 September, Mago played just 14 minutes in Wigan's victory over Hull KR and won man of the match having been credited with turning the game's momentum and ultimately seeing success for Wigan in a decisive game for the League Leaders Shield.

 On 12 October, Mago played in Wigan's 9-2 2024 Super League grand final victory over Hull Kingston Rovers.